AndrewT4399/weather-app/README.md

 # weather-app
-This app uses an API from Open Weather to display the current weather conditions and temperature in Fahrenheit.
+This app is a final project from the Codedex JavaScript course.
+I used an API from Open Weather to display the current weather conditions and temperature in Fahrenheit.